tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 I quickly found out that I still needed the static buildpack in my development and staging environments.
 It's used to build out the static assets that Nginx serves, after all.

 If you refer back to [How I post an article](https://greg-nokes-name.herokuapp.com/2018/02/26/how-i-do-it/) you will know that I use a Heroku Pipeline to manage posting.
 The nice thing is that I don't need the Static buildpack or Ruby on my production site, as the slug is promoted intact between the Staging and Production apps.
-So I have Ruby and the Static buildpack installed and running in prod, but only the Nginx buildpack associated with the production app.
+So I have Ruby and the Static buildpack installed and running in staging, but only the Nginx buildpack associated with the production app.

 Upon writing this I am not even sure if I need any buildpacks associated with the prod app, as the slug already contains a complete built environment.
 More testing is needed.